Ghostbusters: Frozen Empire (2024) | REVIEW

 The following is a review of Ghostbusters (2016) – Directed by Paul Feig.

 A few months ago, I went back and rewatched the first two original Ghostbusters films and reviewed them both.
-I still loved the original film, but I absolutely hated rewatching the sequel.
+I still loved the original film, but I was taken aback by how much I didn’t have fun rewatching the sequel.
 Now, I did all of this to prepare for the remake that came out this year.
 Unfortunately, I missed it when it was in theaters.
-Now, however, I’ve had the chance to see it on Blu-Ray and here’s my knee-jerk reaction: it’s fine.
+Now, however, I’ve had the chance to see it on Blu-Ray and here’s my knee-jerk reaction: it’s not as bad as some have made it out to be.

 Continue reading “REVIEW: Ghostbusters (2016)”